People

 Prof. Chris Hendon

-Biography: Hendon is an Assistant Professor of Chemistry and Biochemistry and a member of the Materials Science Institute at the University of Oregon.
+Biography: Hendon is an Associate Professor of Chemistry and Biochemistry and a member of the Materials Science Institute at the University of Oregon.
 He directs a research team dedicated to materials theory and high performance computing.
 He is a leading expert in understanding the electronic and electronic properties of porous materials using density function theory calculations.
 He works in the Oregon Center for Electrochemistry to understand water dissociation reactivity on metal oxide surfaces for application in electrocatalysis and bipolar membranes.
 Hendon completed his PhD at the University of Bath followed by postdoctoral studies at MIT.
 His work has been cited > 8,000 times.

 web: https://pages.uoregon.edu/chendon/